zedlopez/ifm/The Recipe Book.md

 When compiling for the Z-machine, the solution is harder.
 [North by Northwest] shows how to use the reading a command activity to pre-process very long names, rendering them accessible to the parser again.

-Inform also allows the player to refer to the most recently seen objects and people as ``it``, ``him``, ``her``, and so on.
+Inform also allows the player to refer to the most recently seen objects and people as ``IT``, ``HIM``, ``HER``, and so on.
 It sets these pronouns by default, but there are times when we wish to override the way it does that.
 [Pot of Petunias] shows off a way to make Inform recognise an object as IT when it would not otherwise have done so.

 (See Using the Player's Input for an example (Mr. Burns' Repast) in which a fish can be called by any arbitrary word as long as it ends in the letters -fish.)